 Often, there is a discrepancy between where the telescope thinks it is looking at and where it is truly pointing.
 The magnitude of this discrepancy can range from a few arcminutes to a couple of degrees.
 Ekos can then correct the discrepancy by either syncing to the new coordinates, or by slewing the mount to the desired target originally requested.

-- Polar Alignment Assitant Tool: An easy to use tool for measuring and correcting polar errors.
-It takes three images near the celestial pole (Close to Polaris for Northern Hemisphere) and then calculates the offset between the mount axis and polar axis.
+Furthermore, Ekos provides the Polar Alignment Assitant Tool: An easy to use tool for measuring and correcting polar errors.
+It takes three images any where in the sky (prefreably close to the celestial poles but not required) and then calculates the offset between the mount axis and polar axis.

-At a minimum, you need a CCD/Webcam and a telescope that supports Slew & Sync commands.
-Most popular commercial telescope nowadays support such commands.
+At a minimum, you need a camera and a mount that supports Slew & Sync commands.
+Most popular commercial mounts nowadays support such commands.

 For the Ekos Alignment Module to work, you have an option of either utilizing the built-in StellarSolver, or remote solver